 In April 2004, Lumera and the University of Washington entered into a fourth amendment to the Sponsored Research Agreement that required payments of \$125,000 for quarters ending March 31, 2004 and June 30, 2004 and eliminates the contingent payment of \$2.0 million.
 For each of the quarters ending September 30, 2004 and December 31, 2004, Lumera was required to pay \$250,000.
 The agreement terminated in 2005 after payments of \$375,000 were made in quarters ending March 31, 2005 and June 30, 2005.
 Total payments under the Sponsored Research Agreement were \$5.8 million instead of the original \$9.0 million.
-Lumera recognizes research and development expense under the Sponsored Research Agreement.
+Lumera recognizes research and development expense under the Sponsored Research Agreement on a straight line basis over the term of the agreement.
 At the time of the fourth amendment to the Sponsored Research Agreement, Lumera had recognized \$6.5 million in expense related to the Sponsored Research Agreement.
-In April 2004, Lumera recorded a reduction in its liability and an offsetting reduction in expense of \$2.4 million to reduce the cumulative expense recognized under the Sponsored Research Agreement to the expense incurred under the fourth amendment on a straight line basis.
+In April 2004, Lumera recognized under the Sponsored Research Agreement to the cumulative expense recognized under the Sponsored Research Agreement to the cumulative expense recognized under the Sponsored Research Agreement to the expense incurred under the fourth amendment on a straight line basis.